Soumy17/E-Learing-Site/README.md

 # E-Learing-Site
-This repo contains raw code of e learning site
+This repo contains raw code of e learning site.